 Being from New Jersey, things got more interesting around the Carolinas.
 That included the fact that I-95 was not complete all the way through (you can see the dotted lines on the map).
 They usually detoured us onto U.S. Highway 301, where the forgotten gems sat, now unpolished, due to the fancy Superhighway bypass.
 Those solitaires did anything and everything to lure you off the Superhighway, often down a lonely two-lane road four or five miles to the center of town.

-JARRATT RESTAURANT – EXIT IN 4 MILES.
+JARRATT RESTAURANT.
+EXIT IN 4 MILES.

 OUR CHEF WEIGHS OVER 300 LBS!
 THE FOOD MUST BE GOOD!

-Forget refrigerated air, the Steven Kent Quality Inn lured you with ping pong, shuffle board and a pub.
+Forget refrigerated air, the Steven Kent Quality Inn lured you with ping pong, shuffle board, and a pub.

 Sadly, we were in a hurry, had to make it to Vero Beach or Tarpon Springs or Fort Lauderdale in record time.
 Maybe on the way back, we thought, and picked up speed as we sang Purdy Little Love Song out open windows because we thought those were the words to Heard it in a Love Song (by the Marshall Tucker Band).
 Or, There’s a bathroom on the right from Bad Moon Rising.

-Makes me wonder what else we got wrong.
+Singing those same lyrics years later makes me wonder what else we got wrong.